jangler/oracles-randomizer/README.md

 important.

 Seed trees are also shuffled, and the satchel and slingshot will start with the type of seeds on the tree in Horon Village.
-Remember that each type of seed (except for mystery seeds) only grows in one season, which may not always be the default season for the region the tree is in.
-You can check the map icon for a tree to see what kind of seeds it grows.

-Eastern commons (the area immediately east of Horon Village) defaults to spring instead of autumn in the randomizer, so that the flower can be used to get back up the normally one-way cliff from Natzu / Sunken City.
+## Other notable changes

+Other small changes have been made for convenience, to simplify randomization logic, or to prevent softlocks.
+The most notable are:

+- Mystical seeds grow in all seasons.
+- Seeds can be collected if the player has either slingshot or satchel.
+- The cliff between Eastern Suburbs and Sunken City has stairs instead of a spring flower.
+- Rosa doesn't appear in the overworld, and her portal is activated by default.
+- The diving spot at the south end of Sunken City is removed.

 ## Potentially useful goal/forbid nodes